PahVenture/pv-mcp-mssql-server/README.md

 This ensures safer database exploration, strict permission enforcement, and logging of database interactions.

+> **Note:** This is a fork of the original [JexinSam/mssql_mcp_server](https://github.com/JexinSam/mssql_mcp_server) repository with the following enhancements:
+> - Replaced the MSSQL ODBC driver with a more compatible alternative
+> - Added additional connection options for improved flexibility
+> - Enhanced configuration settings for better compatibility across environments

 ## Features

 - **Secure MSSQL Database Access** through environment variables